anniedenton/599D-exercise1/README.md

 <span class="tooltip">P3<span class="tooltiptext">female, pansexual</span></span>
 tried to learn how to block
 plastic-surgery related tags which triggered her anxiety on TikTok, but found the app does not have that functionality.
+And finally,
-And finally, <div class="tooltip">P4<span class="tooltiptext">transgender man, gay</span></div> could not find a way to force people to untag his pre-transition photos.
+<span class="tooltip">P4<span class="tooltiptext">transgender man, gay</span></span>
+could not find a way to force
+people to untag his pre-transition photos.
 ### 4.2.3 Advice would interfere with material livelihood
 As we discuss more below, people’s identities are multifaceted.
 As a result, identity-specific advice to be more